braamvandyk/FlowsheetTools.jl/readme.md

 The vision was to build a basic toolkit to define flowsheets in order to calculate KPIs and reconcile mass balances.
-This is mostly there, expect that the mass balance reconciliation algorithms are extremely primitive - I have better methods, I just need to sit down and program them.
+This is mostly there, expect that the mass balance reconciliation algorithms are a bit basic.
+More sophisticated methods are available and can be added.

 In the process I thought it may also be useful to be able to define a simple function to calculate the product streams from the feed streams for each unit operation.
 The idea is not